ramdelcastillo/IEEE-754-Decimal-32-Floating-Point-Converter-/README.md

 <!-- ABOUT THE PROJECT -->
 ## CSARCH2-Simulation-Project---IEEE-754-Decimal-32-Floating-Point-Converter

-The **IEEE-754-Decimal-32-Floating-Point-Converter** is a website designed to convert any decimal to a Decimal 32 floating point.
-This will also show different processes before coming up with a final answer.
-Below are some sample inputs from the website.
+The **IEEE-754-Decimal-32-Floating-Point-Converter** is a website designed to convert any decimal input with exponent (Base-10) to an IEEE 754 Single Precision decimal (Decimal-32) format.
+This will also show processing done while converting the input to its respective output.
+Below is a manual on how to use the application with some sample inputs from the webpage.

 ## Developers
 * Arca, Althea Denisse<br>